pyloque/captain-agent/README.md

 1. If all captain server or redis shutdown, captain client will keep services information in local memory.
 2. If just one captain server shutdown, captain client will sync service information from other captain server.
+3. If redis shutdown, you can alway dynamically switch to another redis using web ui.
-3. Carefully monitor captain server and redis, recovery quickly, high availability still can be guaranteed.
+4. Carefully monitor captain server and redis, recovery quickly, high availability still can be guaranteed.

 Internal
 ------------